 The Company assesses its exploration and evaluation assets quarterly to determine whether any indication of impairment exists.
 Common indications of impairment, which is often subjective, include but are not limited to, that the right to explore the assets has expired or will soon expire and is not expected to be renewed, that substantive expenditure of further exploration is not planned, or that results are not compelling enough to warrant further exploration by the Company.

-At September 30, 2019, the Company concluded that no impairment indicators existed with respect to its exploration and evaluation assets and no impairment of exploration and evaluation assets was recognized.
+At December 31, 2019, the Company concluded that impairment indicators existed with respect to its exploration and evaluation assets.
+An impairment of deferred exploration costs of \$501,620 for the year ended December 31, 2019 (2018 - \$Nil) has been recognized.